What is Delta-8 THC?

 According to the National Cancer Institute, Delta-8 THC is:

 Delta-8 THC, like Delta-9-THC, is one of the many cannabinoids found in the cannabis plant.
 Since only small amounts of it are found in dry cannabis flowers (less than one percent), it is known as a “secondary” cannabinoid, while Delta-9-THC is commonly referred to as the “primary” cannabinoid in cannabis.
+For those interested in liquid consumption methods beyond traditional tinctures, explore our liquid cannabis concentrate options designed for versatile mixing and precise dosing.
 Although Delta-8-THC does not naturally occur in high amounts, concentrates high in Delta-8-THC can be extracted from the cannabis plant through selective breeding, molecular isolation, and conversion.

 Delta-8 THC vs. Delta-9 THC

 Delta-8-THC and Delta-9-THC are both cannabinoids with a few differences in their chemical composition.
 Both cannabinoids contain double bonds.
 In fact, the “delta” in their names refers to these double bonds.
 The difference between the two is where these double bonds are located.
 The numbers in their names — 8 and 9 — refers to where the double bond is positioned.
 In Delta-8-THC, the double bond is on the 8th carbon in the chain, while in Delta-9-THC, the double bond is on the ninth carbon.
-The shift in the double bond means that Delta-8-THC and Delta-9-THC react differently with the endocannabinoid system.
+The shift in the double bond means that Delta-8-THC and Delta-9-THC react differently with the endocannabinoid system the best places to buy delta 8 sleep products.

 Delta-8 THC and the Endocannabinoid System

 Delta-8-THC has a lower psychotropic potency than Delta-9-THC.
-Delta-8-THC connects to both CB1 and CB2 receptors in our endocannabinoid system, whereas Delta-9-THC binds only to CB1.
+For more information on edibles, check out our detailed guide on 1000 mg gummies that explains their benefits and uses.
 CBD also binds to both CB1 and CB2 receptors.
 One way to think about Delta-8-THC is like a cross between CBD and Delta-9-THC.

 Ways of Taking Delta-9 THC